AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

         ```

-    * **Two** Use the [Apache Sling ModelFactory](https://sling.apache.org/apidocs/sling10/org/apache/sling/models/factory/ModelFactory.html) OSGi service, which is a very handy service, and helps us create Sling Models of other types in Java code.
+    * The second uses the [Apache Sling ModelFactory](https://sling.apache.org/apidocs/sling10/org/apache/sling/models/factory/ModelFactory.html) OSGi service, which is a very handy service, and helps us create Sling Models of other types in Java code.

-    We will opt for approach **Two**.
+    We will opt for the second approach.

     >[!NOTE]
     >
-    >In a real-world implementation, approach #One, using @Self is preferred since it's the simpler, more elegant solution.
-In this tutorial we'll use the second approach, as it requires us to explore more facets of Sling Models!
+    >In a real-world implementation, approach "One", using `@Self` is preferred since it's the simpler, more elegant solution.
+In this tutorial we'll use the second approach, as it requires us to explore more facets of Sling Models that are extremely useful is more complex components!

-    Since Sling Models are Java POJO's, and not OSGi Services, the usual OSGi injection annotations, like `@Reference`, **cannot** be used, meaning the following would not work (modelFactory would be null).
+    Since Sling Models are Java POJO's, and not OSGi Services, the usual OSGi injection annotations `@Reference` **cannot** be used, instead Sling Models provide a special **[@OSGiService](https://sling.apache.org/documentation/bundles/models.html#injector-specific-annotations)** annotation that provides similar functionality.

-    ```java
-    // DO NOT copy as part of the tutorial, illustration purposes only import org.apache.sling.models.factory.ModelFactory;
-    ...
-    public class BylineImpl implements Byline {
-        ...
-        // will ALWAYS null, so will not use @Reference annotation
-        @Reference
-        private ModelFactory modelFactory;
-    }

-    ```

-    **Instead**, Sling Models provide a special **[@OSGiService](https://sling.apache.org/documentation/bundles/models.html#injector-specific-annotations)** annotation that provides similar functionality.

-3. Update **BylineImpl** to include the **OSGIService** annotation and **ModelFactory**:
+2. Update `BylineImpl.java` to include the `OSGiService` annotation to inject the `ModelFactory`:

     ```java
     import org.apache.sling.models.factory.ModelFactory;